leighklotz/ThePawnShopTrinket/README.md

 - Display a welcome message on the OLED screen and turn the LED to blue.
 - Scan for BLE devices and display the number of devices found in the center of the OLED screen, along with a circle around the text.
 - The LED color changes to different colors (red, blue, magenta) depending on the operation.
+- Divide by two to estimate occupancy, since everybody has a phone and a watch.

 ### BLE Scan
 The sketch will periodically scan for BLE devices and display the number of devices found.
 The scanning is initiated every loop iteration and lasts for 5 seconds.